Deterministic complexity analysis of Hermitian eigenproblems: Further applications of stable tridiagonal reduction and Hermitian eigenvalue solver

 For a Hermitian matrix $\matA$, the algorithm called $\GAP$ in \cite{sobczyk2024invariant} computes the spectral gap and the midpoint in the spirit of Corollary \ref{corollary:spectral_gap} using $O\lpar n^{\omega}\log(\tfrac{1}{\epsilon\gap_k})\log(\tfrac{1}{\delta\epsilon\gap_k}) \cdot \flopcost\Big( \log^3(\tfrac{n}{\delta\epsilon\gap_k})\log(\tfrac{1}{\delta\epsilon\gap_k})\log(n) \Big) \rpar$ boolean operations and succeeds with probability $1-\delta$.
 On the other hand, if $\omega$ is treated as a constant larger than two, the algorithm of Corollary \ref{corollary:spectral_gap} requires

 boolean operations, which is significantly faster than $\GAP$.
 Moreover, it is deterministic, and it has a lower complexity for banded matrices.
-A key difference between the two algorithms is that the $\GAP$ algorithm of \cite{sobczyk2024invariant} is fully analyzed in floating point, while the algorithm of \ref{corollary:spectral_gap} is partly in floating point and partly rational arithmetic.
+A key difference between the two algorithms is that the $\GAP$ algorithm of \cite{sobczyk2024invariant} is fully analyzed in floating point, while the algorithm of \ref{corollary:spectral_gap} requires \cite{bini1998computing} which is analyzed in Boolean RAM.

 Note that originally the $\GAP$ algorithm was used as a preliminary step to locate the gap and the midpoint in order to compute spectral projectors on invariant subspaces.
 Corollary \ref{corollary:spectral_gap} can serve as a direct replacement, providing an end-to-end deterministic algorithm for computing spectral projectors.